saleae/SampleAnalyzer/docs/Analyzer SDK Setup.md

 - Select the platform "Win32"
 - Build the solution
 - Launch the 1.1.18 32-bit Logic software.
 If the analyzer directory is not already configured, set that to the `Visual Studio\Win32\Debug-Legacy-1.1.14` directory, and restart the software.
+note: Logic version 1.1.18 does not have an option to set the analyzer directory.
+Just copy the dll being debugged from the Visual Studio build directory to the version 1.1.18 Analyzer subdirectory.

 - The analyzer should now be visible in the list of analyzers you can add.
 - In visual studio, open the Debug Menu, and select "Attach to process..."
 - Locate Logic.exe in the list, select it, and click the Attach button.